Coney Island: Geography and climate

-The Encyclopedia of New York City considers the area west of Ocean Parkway (including Sea Gate and Nortons Point Light) to be part of the Coney Island neighborhood.
 The neighborhood is situated on the western portion of the Coney Island peninsula, located on the western end of Long Island lying to the west of the Outer Barrier islands along Long Island's southern shore.
 The peninsula is about 4 mi long and 0.5 mi wide.
 It extends into Lower New York Bay with Sheepshead Bay to its northeast, Gravesend Bay and Coney Island Creek to its northwest, and the main part of Brooklyn to its north.
 At its highest it is 7 feet above sea level.
 Coney Island was formerly an actual island, separated from greater Brooklyn by Coney Island Creek, and was the westernmost of the Outer Barrier islands.
 A large section of the creek was filled in the 1920s and 1930s, turning the island into a peninsula.
+The Encyclopedia of New York City considers the area west of Ocean Parkway (including Sea Gate and Nortons Point Light) to be part of the Coney Island neighborhood.

 The perimeter of Coney Island features manmade structures designed to maintain its current shape.
 The beaches are currently not a natural feature; the sand that is naturally supposed to replenish Coney Island is cut off by the jetty at Breezy Point, Queens.
 Sand has been redeposited on the beaches via beach nourishment since the construction of Riegelmann Boardwalk in 1922–1923, and is held in place by around two dozen groynes.
 A large sand-replenishing project along Coney Island and Brighton Beach took place in the 1990s.
 Sheepshead Bay at the peninsula's northeast corner is, for the most part, enclosed in bulkheads.
 Two major parks, Kaiser Park and Coney Island Creek Park, are located on the northwest side of the peninsula along Coney Island Creek.
 A 2023 study found that Coney Island was sinking at a rate of about 2.6 ± 0.8 mm per year, making it among the fastest-sinking locations in New York City; this is mainly because parts of the neighborhood were created by land reclamation.

 Coney Island has a humid subtropical climate (Cfa) and the hardiness zone is 7b.